-Eggs and embryos had been stored in a liquid nitrogen tank at University Hospitals in Cleveland, which was equipped with a remote alarm system that should have alerted an employee to any temperature change.
+The eggs and embryos had been stored at University Hospitals in a cryopreservation tank equipped with a remote alarm system that should have alerted an employee to any temperature change.
 But the hospital says the alarm was off, so an alert was never issued when an apparent malfunction caused temperatures in the tank to rise.
-Because it was Saturday night when the lab wasn’t staffed, no one noticed the continuing rise in temperature.
+Because the incident occurdred on a Saturday night when the lab wasn’t staffed, no one noticed the continuing rise in temperature.
 As a result, the eggs and embryos thawed.
+The hospital has said it’s unlikely any of them are viable.

 Join the conversation